Ludwigslust station: History

 The line between Magdeburg and Schwerin through Ludwigslust station was electrified in 1986/87.
 From German reunification until 1996/1997, the line between Berlin and Hamburg was upgraded and has been operated with Intercity-Express services since 1997.
 During this reconstruction, bombs from the Second World War were found on 26 and 28 March 1996.
 The level crossing near the station was closed during the construction in 1996 and the platforms were renewed.
 Signal box "B1" was closed in the spring of 1998 and it was demolished in July 2006.
 By 2003, railway traffic was controlled from the electronic signalling centre at Hagenow Land under direction from the operations centre in Berlin-Pankow.
 In a second stage, the Berlin–Hamburg line was upgraded for speeds up to 230 km/h in 2004.

 With effect from May 2000, passenger services were abandoned on the line to Dömitz and the line finally closed in 2001 and it was dismantled in the following years.
 "Lo" signal box was demolished on 23 and 24 May 2009.

 Rail services

-The station is served by the following services:
+The station was served by the following services in 2026: